ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-10-3.md

-# Legal and Regulatory Considerations for AI Implementation in Social Good

 AI technologies are rapidly advancing, and it is important to ensure that their implementation aligns with legal and regulatory frameworks.
 In this chapter, we will explore the legal and regulatory considerations for AI implementation in social good.